 - Build an effective script to record.
 This will also help dictate the video length.

 - Record narration.
-For more on how to master screen recording with audio, check out: Screen recording with audio has never been this easy.
+For more on how to master screen recording with audio, check out these screencast tips.

 - Record your video.
 Whether you choose to record yourself walking through a product or illustrating a real-life scenario, capture relevant footage to string together.
 Again, don’t stress about mistakes, as you can always edit in the next step.